 “It’s a wonderful recognition of years of effort and collaboration with my colleagues at many levels — local, regional, national, and international.”
 Payne said.
 “Partnering with great people at Sea Grant, NOAA, and the National Marine Educators Association has made all of this possible.”

 Payne has been with Connecticut Sea Grant for 20 years, beginning as assistant curator of education/marine education specialist at The Maritime Aquarium at Norwalk.
-After working from the aquarium for three years, the position was moved to new Sea Grant office in the Marine Sciences Building at the UConn Avery Point campus and Payne was named education coordinator.
+After working from the aquarium for three years, the position was moved to new Sea Grant office in the Lowell P. Weicker Jr. Building (formerly the Marine Sciences Building) at the UConn Avery Point campus and Payne was named education coordinator.
 After obtaining a doctorate in educational psychology from UConn’s Neag School of Education in 2007, Payne added assistant professor in residence to her title, enabling her to submit research proposals as principal investigator.
 Throughout her career in marine science education, she has distinguished herself among her colleagues statewide, nationally, and internationally with major awards and publications.

 In her April 29 letter of congratulations, UConn Vice President for Research, Innovation and Entrepreneurship Radenka Maric described Payne as “a true professional.”